Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] An estimate of the total work remaining for the Sprint.
 - [ ] How much effort has gone into a Sprint.
-- [ ] How many hours have been worked by each Development Team member.
+- [ ] How many hours have been worked by each Scrum Team member.
 - [ ] How many Product Backlog items remain.

 **[⬆ Back to Top](#table-of-contents)**

-### How much work must a Development Team do to a Product Backlog item it selects for a Sprint?
+### How much work must a Scrum Team do to a Product Backlog item it selects for a Sprint?

 - [ ] A proportional amount of time on analysis, design, programming, testing, and documentation.
 - [ ] As much as it can fit into the Sprint.
 Any remaining work will be transferred to a subsequent Sprint.
 - [ ] All development work and at least some testing.
-- [x] As much as it has told the Product Owner will be done for every Product Backlog item it selects in conformance with the definition of "Done".
+- [x] As much as it has told the Product Owner will be done for every Product Backlog item it selects in conformance with the Definition of Done.

 **[⬆ Back to Top](#table-of-contents)**